firepenguindisopanda/experiment-uwi-dcit-chatbot/README.md

 ### Database Setup:

-- Set up a database (e.g., SQLite, PostgreSQL) to store data like user questions, chatbot responses, and additional information.
+- Set up a database (e.g., SQLite, PostgreSQL) to store data like user questions, chatbot responses, and additional information (metadata).

 ### Authentication and Authorization: